Experimental Realization of a Quantum Refrigerator Driven by Indefinite Causal Orders

+\emph{Theory.} -- Let us start with a brief review of the ICO thermodynamics.
+A thermalizing channel of temperature $T$ can transfer an arbitrary input state $\rho$ to a thermal equilibrium state $\rho_{_T}$ at temperature $T$.
+When two thermalizing channels with the same temperature are applied to the working substance, the final state of the working substance remains the same, regardless of the casual order.
+In the quantum realm, channels are allowed to be applied with ICO by introducing an ancilla, whose state controls the casual order of the applied channels.
+When the ancilla is initialized in the state $\vert+\rangle_{a}$ and measured in the $\left\{|+\rangle_{a},|-\rangle_{a}\right\}$ basis, the final state of the working system will be

 with the probability $P_{\pm}=\text{Tr}[(\rho_{_T}\pm\rho_{_T}\rho \rho_{_T})/2]$.
-In other words, the effective temperature of the final state can be higher or lower than $T$ depending on the measurement result, as illustrated in Fig.~\ref{Fig1}(a).
+This means that the effective temperature of the final state can be higher or lower than $T$ depending on the measurement results, as shown in Fig.~\ref{Fig1}(a).
 Even if we set the initial state $\rho$'s temperature as $T$ -- the same as that of the reservoirs -- the final temperature can still vary.
-The key ingredient for this spooky phenomenon is that the Kraus operators of thermalizing channels do not commute with each other.
+The key ingredient for this counterintuitive phenomenon is that the Kraus operators of thermalizing channels do not commute with each other.
+This characteristic can be utilized to construct a so-called ICO quantum refrigerator~\cite{PhysRevLett.125.070603} when the working system and the reservoirs are at the same temperature, which is classically impossible.
+However, the COP of the ICO refrigerator is bounded to a small value due to the low success probability of the measurement.